teemtee/testcloud/README.md

 : To set the disk size of the virtual machine (in GiB)

+\--disk_number

+: To provide disk number you want

 There are several additional options that can be used to create a new Coreos instance using **testcloud**.